NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/lecture.md

 If a GUI is a must, ‘Atom’ is a modern text editor available on Biowulf, though using it requires connecting to Biowulf through a graphical interface and requesting an interactive session.
 It is thus slightly impractical for daily use and best reserved for writing complex scripts.
 -->

-To learn more about linux, please view these external resources:
+For now, to learn more about linux please see this <a target="_blank" href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/lecture_materials/lecture_1/Linux_bash%20commands.pdf">linux cheatsheet</a> and <a target="_blank" href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/lecture_materials/lecture_1/Vim%20editor%20comands.pdf">vim cheatsheet</a> we've prepared for your reference, and/or view these external resources:

 - [Biowulf’s ‘Introduction to Linux’](https://hpc.nih.gov/training/handouts/Introduction_to_Linux.pdf)
 - [Biowulf’s ‘Introduction to Bash Scripting’](https://hpc.nih.gov/training/handouts/BashScripting.pdf)